pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

-Ancestor delegation NSEC or NSEC3 RRs MUST NOT be used to assume nonexistence of any RRs below that zone cut, which include all RRs at that (original) owner name other than types authoritative at the parent-side of zone cut (DS and DELEG), and all RRs below that owner name regardless of type.
+Ancestor delegation NSEC or NSEC3 RRs MUST NOT be used to assume nonexistence of any RRs below that zone cut, which include all RRs at that (original) owner name, other than types authoritative at the parent-side of a zone cut (DS and DELEG), and all RRs below that owner name regardless of type.